msoegiarto/final-project/README.md

 __Description__

-This is a webapp that lets users upload text files and download a translated version of the files.
+This is a webapp that lets users upload text files, choose source and target languages and download a translated version of the files.

 __Site__